 Students review Handout A: Long Essay Rubric.

 Remind students that this rubric is used for scoring all Long-Essay Questions on the exam and they should craft their response with these criteria in mind.

 Address any student questions on rubric categories.

+Allow students five to ten minutes to brainstorm their responses to their selected prompt.
 After brainstorming time has passed, announce that students should now begin writing their essay.
 It is suggested you time students at this point in the year so they become used to writing for a deadline.
 Students should use approximately 35 minutes to plan and write their essay.